-- Leave word with a responsible person about where you're going, your route and when you will return.
+Leave an itinerary with a responsible person that details where you're going, your route, and when you will return.

 In Case You Need to be Rescued...